wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

 ### Executing the Workflow on the Platform

 We wish to execute our workflow  on our distributed platform.
-The workflow execution strategy is very simple, given that our workflow has a simple structure: whenever there are sufficient compute resources at a compute host (an idle core and 8 GB of RAM), start the next to-be-executed pre_* task on it.
+The workflow execution strategy is very simple because our workflow has a simple structure: whenever there are sufficient compute resources at a compute host (i.e., at least one idle core and 8 GB of RAM), start the next to-be-executed pre_* task on it.
 When all pre_* tasks have been executed, then the final task can be executed.

 Whenever several pre_* tasks start simultaneously, then also read their input files simultaneously, thus splitting disk and network bandwidth.
 And, as in the previous tab, a task does not free up its compute resources until its output files have all been fully written to disk.

 #### Simulating Execution

-XXXX HENRI WORKS HERE XXXXX

-So that you can gain hands-on experience, use the simulation Web application
-(see <a href="{{site.baseurl}}/pedagogic_modules/simulation_instructions/index/" target="_blank">instructions</a>),
-selecting `Workflow Execution Fundamentals` from its menu.
+The simulation app below simulates the execution of our workflow on our platform, and allows you to pick the number number hosts at the compute site, and the number of cores on each such host.
+You can experiment yourself with this application, but you should then use it for the practice questions hereafter.

 <div class="ui accordion fluid app-ins">
   <div class="title">